511 Virginia - Frequently Asked Questions

-How do I set up several favorite cameras?
+How do I set up favorite cameras?

 How do I sign up for text alerts and email alerts?

-Those can be set up through the My 511 tab.
+Those can be set up through the “My 511” tab.

 What is the 511 Virginia phone system?

 It is an interactive, voice-activated traffic information system that you can access by calling 511 from your land line or cell phone within Virginia.

 How can I access the 511 Virginia Telephone system?

 Just dial 511 from any phone — land line or cellular — in Virginia.

 Are there shortcuts for navigating through the system quickly?

-- To go back to the main menu
+- Main menu – To return to the main menu

 What can I do when the system cannot recognize what I am saying?